 To get started changing text, first download and install the plugin from here.

-Ascend transforms this particular text to uppercase, so the exact string you need is “Previous Post” and “Next Post.”
+The exact string you need in our example is “Previous Post” and “Next Post.”
+Not “PREVIOUS POST” and “NEXT POST”.

-2. For the plugin to work, next determine the text domain.
+Step 2.
+For the Say What plugin to work, next determine the text-domain.
 If you’re unsure of the theme’s text domain, you can find it in Appearance> Editor.
 Start by selecting your theme, and find the text domain in the theme’s style.css declaration:

 Click Add New to open a new string configurator: